iVP-GmbH/iVP-gitbook/README.md

 ---
-title: Welcome to the Helpdesk of iVP
+title: Welcome to iVP
-description: The Helpdesk offers you an overview of our iVP applications and their possibilities.
+description: The Helpdesk of iVP offers you an overview of our applications and their possibilities.
 ---

 ![iVP Online User Manual](../.gitbook/assets/iVP_online_user_manual.png)